The contents? Ah now there’s a question.

 Do I continue…

-So about 3 years ago I decided to change that… I lost 5 stone in weight in 3 months (I have an underlying condition, so any loss is a ruddy hard task.)
+So about 3 years ago I decided to change that… I lost a load of weight in 3 months (I have an underlying condition, so any loss is a ruddy hard task.)

 I found a little confidence went a long way.
 I started travelling by myself.
 A scary thing to do.
 But I did it.
 I could get up when I liked.
 Stop and gaze in windows.
 Speak to strangers.
 Smile at strangers.
 Tried things I never thought I would.
 Treated myself to things I wouldn’t necessarily do.